State Security Investigations Service: Notable personnel

 Major General Ra'uf Khayrat, an assistant director of SSI.
 9 April 1994 he was killed in front of his home by a Sunni terrorist group.
-A current leader of al-Qaeda Ayman al-Zawahiri mentioned this killing: "Ra'uf Khayrat was one of the most dangerous officers in the State Security Intelligence Department who fought the fundamentalists.
+A former leader of al-Qaeda Ayman al-Zawahiri mentioned this killing: "Ra'uf Khayrat was one of the most dangerous officers in the State Security Intelligence Department who fought the fundamentalists.
 He adopted several strict security precautions, such as changing his residence every few months, keeping his home unguarded, and driving his car personally to look like he was an ordinary person with no connection to the authority.
 However, the Islamic Group colleagues managed to reach him.
 As he was emerging from his home and about to get into his car, one of the brother mujahidin approached him and threw a bomb inside his car, and he was killed instantly".
 A trial about the case of the Returnees from Albania in 1999 became the largest one since the assassination of Anwar Sadat.

 On November 23, 1985, EgyptAir Flight 648 was hijacked by three Abu Nidal terrorists.
 When the hijackers started collecting passports, agent Methad Mustafa Kamal opened fire, killing one hijacker instantly and engaging in a gun battle with the second hijacker.
-Kamal was mortally wounded by the third and lead hijacker, Omar Rezaq, who came out of the cockpit.
+Kamal was wounded by the third and lead hijacker, Omar Rezaq, who came out of the cockpit, Kamal was later taken off the plane, he survived the encounter.